Background

 WHAT THE CLIENT NEEDS TO CHANGE

-As an obstetric provider, I’m trying to familiarize myself with a patient before an appointment so I can provide accurate care but I need to access multiple screens in different locations of the EHR which makes me feel frustrated by increasing time inefficiency and worried that I might miss something endangering patient safety.
+As an obstetric provider, I’m trying to familiarize myself with a patient before and during an appointment so I can provide accurate care but, I need to access multiple screens in different locations of the EHR which makes me feel frustrated by increasing time inefficiency and worried that I might miss something endangering patient safety.

 Hypothesis